Mattias421/stanford-ilabs-rpi-project/README.md

 # The end result
 There will be a [CSV](https://github.com/Mattias421/stanford-ilabs-rpi-project/blob/main/experiments/objects/objects.csv) explaining which variables apply to which photo.
 The experiment photos can be found in the [photos folder](https://github.com/Mattias421/stanford-ilabs-rpi-project/tree/main/experiments/objects/photos) of each experiment.
 Photos are also saved to each Pi.

+Disclaimer: Using this project will not make you better at photography, it only helps with taking multiple photos of the same experiment state at the same time!

 ![legoman_photo](/experiments/objects/photos/photo1_cam2.jpg)